pflagerd/fastapi_learn_tutorial_user_guide/work-instructions/how to work through a tutorial.md

    ![image](https://github.com/user-attachments/assets/c56a6bcc-e8bc-42fc-82ce-3b0f641607e5)

      In this example that would be `query-params-str-validations`.
 6. Let's create a kind of mental variable name which we will call *new-tutorial-directory*.
-We will use this variable name to refer to this "suffix" (e.g. `query-params-str-validations`) later in this work instruction.
+We will use this variable name to refer to this portion (e.g. `query-params-str-validations`) later in this work instruction.
 7. Read the tutorial until we encounter some code.
 Here's an old example:

      ![Image](https://github.com/user-attachments/assets/eab3c212-b07c-4818-a331-6033fd0af548)